nsanchez75/AFLAP/README.md

 ## Custom Pedigree File

 The pedigree file outlines the pedigree of the cross to be analyzed and the location of the reads which are going to be analyzed.
-This is done by three mandatory tab delimited fields, two optional.
+This is done by mandatory tab delimited fields.

 - Field 1 is the label which will be retained in all downstream analysis.

-- Field 2 is the generation, parent (F0) = 0, child (F1) = 1, grandchild (F2) = 2.
-This field will inform AFLAP what type of analysis is to be run.
+- Field 2 is the generation.
+This field will inform AFLAP what type of analysis is to be run:
+  - parent (F0) = 0
+  - child (F1) = 1
+  - grandchild (F2) = 2.
 - Field 3 is the location of the read file.

 One individual may be split over multiple lines in instances where multiple read files are present.
 AFLAP will combine lines that share identical labels (Field 1).